Characters of the Marvel Cinematic Universe: A–L: Elsa Bloodstone

-Verussa Bloodstone
+Bloodstone family

-Verussa Bloodstone (portrayed by Harriet Sansom Harris) is a monster hunter, Ulysses Bloodstone's widow, and Elsa Bloodstone's stepmother.
+Ulysses Bloodstone (voiced by Richard Dixon) is Elsa Bloodstone's deceased monster-hunting father who originally wielded the Bloodstone and whose corpse was converted into an animatronic after his death.
+Verussa Bloodstone (portrayed by Harriet Sansom Harris) is a monster hunter, Ulysses' widow, and Elsa's stepmother.
 After her husband dies, she becomes the leader of his group of monster hunters.